Brothers Union cricket team: List A record

 The List A captains have changed from season to season.
 In 2024–25 the captain was Myshukur Rahaman.

 In their last match of the 2017–18 season, Brothers Union needed to score 335 runs to beat Agrani Bank and avoid relegation.
 At the end, they needed four off the last ball of the 50th over, and Nazmus Sadat hit a boundary to secure victory by four wickets.
 In 2018–19 they again avoided relegation by winning their final match, defeating Bangladesh Krira Shikkha Protishtan by six wickets, Fazle Mahmud scoring 127 not out.
 In 2024–25 they again avoided relegation by winning their final match, this time defeating Partex Sporting Club by 113 runs.

+For some years the Brothers Union management had repeatedly failed to pay the players fully and promptly.
+After more such failures during the 2025–26 competition, the players refused to take the field on 5 June 2026 against Agrani Bank.
+Under the competition rules, the referee immediately awarded the match to Agrani Bank.
+Also under the rules, Brothers Union were removed from the tournament and relegated.

 Records

 The highest List A score is 150 not out by Nafees Iqbal in 2013–14, and the best bowling figures are 7 for 25 by Sean Williams, also in 2013–14.